ros2-gbp/Universal_Robots_ROS2_Driver-release/README.md

 3. On the remote PC, launch the suitable launch file which starts the robot driver and controllers (see details in [Usage](#usage) section).

-4. From the Program Robot tab of the teach pendant, load `external_control.urp`.
-Click on the "Control by..." section of the program to check the Host IP of the external PC.
-If it needs to be modified, make the modification under the Installation tab (as prompted on screen).
-You do not need to modify the Custom Port.
+4. In the Program tab of the teach pendant, navigate to the URCaps section on the left and add the external control to the robot program by clicking on it.
+The program can then be executed by pressing the play button.
+Make sure the robot is turned on.
+The robot power status will be displayed on the bottom left.

-5. When the Host IP is correct, click the play button to connect with the external PC.

 ## Usage

-For starting the driver there are two main launch files in the `ur_bringup` package.
+For starting the driver there are three main launch files in the `ur_bringup` package.

   - `ur_control.launch.py` - starts ros2_control node including hardware interface, joint state broadcaster and a controller.
 This launch file also starts `dashboard_client` if real robot is used.
+  - `ur_moveit.launch.py` - start everything from `ur_control.launch.py` plus an example scenario with [MoveIt2](https://moveit.ros.org/).
   - `ur_dashboard_client.launch.py` - start the dashboard client for UR robots.

 Also, there are predefined launch files for all supported types of UR robots.